mementum/backtrader/README.rst

 Alternatives
 ============

-If after seeing the docs (see also the example below) you feel this is not your cup of tea, you can always have a look at similar Python platforms:
+If after seeing the docs and some samples (see the blog also) you feel this is not your cup of tea, you can always have a look at similar Python platforms:

   - `PyAlgoTrade <https://github.com/gbeced/pyalgotrade>`_
   - `Zipline <https://github.com/quantopian/zipline>`_